-There are four listed requirements and item A. and C. will be met.
-The applicant will be asking for relief on Item B. and D. Based upon the information in the staff report and the testimony and evidence provided at the public hearing, the Board of Zoning Adjustment must determine if the proposal meets the standards established in the LDC for a Conditional Use Permit.
+There are four listed requirements and items A., B., and D. will be met.
+Item C. does not apply.
+Based upon the information in the staff report and the testimony and evidence provided at the public hearing, the Board of Zoning Adjustment must determine if the proposal meets the standards established in the LDC for a Conditional Use Permit.